-Endlers and shrimp are guaranteed to arrive alive and healthy when you are present to receive the package on the first delivery attempt.
+Our Pure Strain N Class Endlers are guaranteed to arrive alive and healthy when you are present to receive the package on the first delivery attempt.

-While dead-on-arrival (DOA) incidents are rare due to the hardiness of Endlers, in the unlikely event of a DOA, please email The Endler Shop within one hour of delivery with clear digital photos.
-Once verified, a refund for losses will be issued.
-Specific photo requirements will be included in the shipping and tracking notification sent when your order ships.
+Dead-on-arrival (DOA) incidents are rare due to the hardy nature of Endlers; however, if a DOA occurs, please email The Endler Shop within one hour of delivery with clear digital photos.
+Once verified, a refund for losses will be issued or replacements shipped.
+Photo guidelines will be included in the shipping and tracking notification sent when your order ships.

 The health and safe arrival of your Endlers are our top priorities.
-Orders are carefully prepared and shipped via USPS First Class or Priority Mail, primarily on Mondays to avoid weekend delays, and typically ship the week following purchase.
-Because live animals require special care, all shipments are temperature and weather dependent and may be delayed until conditions improve.
+Endler orders are carefully prepared and sent with with expedited shipping via Priority Mail, primarily on Mondays to avoid weekend delays, and typically ship the week following purchase.
+Because live animals require special care, these shipments are temperature and weather dependent and may be delayed until conditions improve.
 You’ll receive email updates with a scheduled ship date and tracking details, so you always know what to expect.

 Every order is packed with care and backed by our Live Arrival Guarantee